mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 7) Test by using a browser to visit localhost:8000.

 ### Part 4: Build a web site using Node.js and Express

+### Part 5: Build a web site using a full page refresh with Express and Node-RED

+### Part 6: Build an AJAX web site using Express and Node-RED

+### Part 7: Build a websocket web site using Express and Node-RED